-Here are the plans and recipe for creating the modern gingerbread house shown in our holiday catalog.
-We suggest that you build this house over four days:
+Craving a sweet place for escape?
+Here are the plans and recipe for the modern gingerbread house shown above.

 Download the plan here. (click link for PDF)

 MAKE THE DOUGH

 Note: while this dough is technically edible, it’s more of a structural gingerbread.
 It has no leavening and is very dense and very hard.
 The spices add scent and color, so feel free to add more if you wish.